 During those years, Fergie was encouraged to work on pitching by Gene Dziadura, who had played shortstop in the Cubs' minor league system.
 Dziadura was a scout for the Philadelphia Phillies who recognized raw talent in Fergie.
 Their training sessions continued until Jenkins graduated from high school and was signed by the Phillies in 1962.

 Nineteen sixty-seven marked the beginning of Jenkins' best years as a big league pitcher.
 After spending the previous winter playing in the Dominican Republic and touring with the Harlem Globetrotters, he was chosen for his first All-Star Game.
-Jenkins was only twenty-three, the youngest All-Star player ever, and says he was totally pumped that evening in Anaheim.
+Jenkins was only twenty-four, and says he was totally pumped that evening in Anaheim.
 He struck out six players (Mickey Mantle, Jim Fregosi, Tony Oliva, Harmon Killebrew, Tony Conigliaro, and Rod Carew) in three innings of work.
 Lacking the ultimate experience of pitching in a World Series, Jenkins believes that performance was one of his greatest.
 Later that year, he beat the Reds 4-1 for his 20th win in his last start of the season.
 That began a streak of six consecutive 20 win seasons, equaling Mordecai Brown's Cub record that had stood for over six decades.

 Jenkins believes in a pitcher's right to bat.
 "Pitching is only one of your baseball abilities," he says.
 "Pitchers should know how to run the bases, how to slide, how to move runners over."
 He believes the pitcher on the mound should treat the opposing pitcher at the bat with respect.
 "When you go up to the plate, you become a batter.
 All you're doing is just changing positions.
 If you just stand there, you're a weak sister.
 But if you swing the bat, you're a dangerous part of the lineup."
 Not coincidentally, he was an excellent hitting pitcher.
 In his first appearance for the Cubs he hit a home run.
 In 1971, he drove in 20 of his own runs, assuring five or six wins for himself, he estimates.
 That season Jenkins also hit a career-high seven doubles, one triple, and six home runs.
-His lifetime batting average was a respectable .243, and he hit 13 home runs.
+His lifetime batting average was .165, and he hit 13 home runs.

 Ferguson's banner year was 1971 when he won the National League Cy Young Award and appeared once again in the All-Star Game.
 He went 24-13 and had an ERA of 2.77.
 A significant accomplishment that year was striking out 263 batters while walking only 37.
 He was miserly with walks and believes that the pitcher's job is to get the batter out, not walk him.
 "I tell youngsters to make the batter do half the work.
 Throw strikes.
 If the batter takes them, he'll strike out.
 If you don't throw strikes and give up a walk, you get angry with yourself, your catcher is disappointed, your manager is mad, and the pitching coach is unhappy.
 In today's baseball, the guys by far don't throw enough strikes."
 Not being afraid to throw strikes at Wrigley Field can lead to a lot of home runs.
 Fergie is number one on the Cubs all-time list for home runs allowed with 271 in 2,673-2/3 innings.